 - Myocarditis or pericarditis – infection or inflammation of the heart

 - Diseases that damage the valves of the heart

-- A blood clot in the lung (pulmonary embolism)
+- Pulmonary embolism – a blood clot in the lung

-Some people with Afib may feel fine.
-They may not even know they have the condition until they have a routine test called an electrocardiogram.
+Some people with Afib may feel fine and not know they have the condition until it is found in a routine test called an electrocardiogram.
 Other people have symptoms.
 If you are experiencing any of these Afib symptoms, visit your doctor:

 If you are experiencing chest discomfort or other signs of a heart attack , call 9-1-1 or your local emergency number immediately.